 by The History Reader

 January 27 marks the anniversary of the liberation of Auschwitz-Birkenau in 1945.
-In Israel, the day is also known as Yom HaShoah—Holocaust Memorial Day.
+Internationally, that day is now recognized as Holocaust Remembrance Day.
+In Israel, the Holocaust is remembered on a day known as Yom HaShoah—Holocaust Memorial Day.
 Today, we remember the stories that shed light on one of the darkest periods in history.

 Unlikely Warrior by Georg Rauch

 As a young adult in wartime Vienna, Georg Rauch helped his mother hide dozens of Jews from the Gestapo behind false walls in their top-floor apartment and arrange for their safe transport out of the country.
 This true account documents his extraordinary adventure, from working underground to resist Nazi rule, to the day he was drafted into Hitler’s army (though he himself was Jewish), to staying alive in the trenches and surving more than one Soviet labor camps before finding his way back home.

 Named one of the Best Books of 1999 by the Los Angeles Times, The Pianist is now a major motion picture, which won the Cannes Film Festival’s most prestigious prize—the Palme d’Or.
 Written immediately after the war and suppressed for decades, The Pianist is a stunning testament to human endurance and the redemptive power of fellow feeling.